-Fast PGA is a population-based evolutionary algorithm that introduced by Eskandari and Geiger, (2008) for the first time.
+Fast PGA is a population-based evolutionary algorithm that introduced by Eskandari and Geiger (2008) for the first time.
 It includes a novel ranking strategy for the MOEA.
 The structure includes a novel ranking strategy and search mechanism to improve the convergence behavior of the algorithm.
 The initial population of candidate solutions is generated heuristically.
 The population size is considered equal to the size of the set of non-dominated solutions.
 For each generation evaluate the fitness functions for all objectives and make increment to the generation.
 Upon getting the fitness values parents are selected randomly using the roulette wheel method.
 The crossover and mutation operators are performed to generate the offspring and fitness values are evaluated.
-The composite populations are combined and ranked based on the novel ranking strategy.
-Finally, the population is regulated by the number of non-dominated solutions, and new populations are generated based on the composite population by removing the dominated solution (Goodarzian et al., 2021c).
+The composite population is regulated by the number of non-dominated solutions, and new populations are generated based on the composite population by removing the dominated solution (Goodarzian et al., 2021c).
 The algorithm is terminated when the stopping criterion is met.
-Fig. D represents the pseudo-code of the Fast PGA algorithm.
+Figure 25 represents the pseudo-code of the Fast PGA algorithm.